What Is a Second Mortgage and How Do You Qualify for a Great Interest Rate in Today’s Marketplace?

 Getting a second mortgage is a very popular financial step, and if you make the most of the money, it can secure your financial future.
 Do all of your financial homework, making sure that the money is going to be put to good use.
 Borrowing money out of your home IS a risk, and you want to make certain that the risk has a good chance of paying off.

-Why a Second Mortgage Makes Sense for Cash Out When Interest Rates Rise
+Why a 2nd Mortgage Loan Makes Sense for Cash Out When Interest Rates Rise

 Do you own your home and have equity?
 You may want to pull out cash to buy a car, pay off credit cards, or pay for college.